Audrys Nin Reyes

 Audrys Nin Reyes (born 2 January 1995) is a Dominican artistic gymnast.
 He is the 2019 and 2023 Pan American Games vault champion.
 He was the first Dominican gymnast to win a gold medal at the Pan American Games.
 He was also the first Dominican gymnast to win a gold medal at an FIG World Cup event when he won the vault title at the 2017 Osijek World Challenge Cup.
 He is the 2017 Pan American vault and horizontal bar champion and the 2017 Universiade vault champion.
 He is also the 2018 and 2023 Central American and Caribbean Games vault champion.
 He has qualified to represent the Dominican Republic at the 2024 Summer Olympics, the first male gymnast from his country to do so.

-Gymnastics career
+Early life

 Nin Reyes grew up playing baseball and basketball, and he began gymnastics when he was 11 years old.
 He moved to Santo Domingo to train shortly afterward.

+Gymnastics career

 At the junior level, Nin Reyes won the bronze medal on the vault at the 2012 Pan American Championships.
 He also placed 18th in the all-around and sixth on the horizontal bar.